Change Keyboard preferences on Mac

-If you use keyboard function keys mostly to perform keyboard shortcuts (such as pressing F11 to show the desktop), select this checkbox to be able to perform the shortcuts without having to also press and hold the Fn key.
+If you mainly use keyboard function keys to perform keyboard shortcuts (such as pressing F11 to show the desktop), select this checkbox so you can perform the shortcuts without having to also press and hold the Fn or key.

 Customize Control Strip

-If your Mac has a Touch Bar, click the button to change the items that are included in the Control Strip.
+If your Mac has a Touch Bar, change the items that are included in the Control Strip.
 See Customize the Touch Bar.